 Despite its size and complex dual federal and state legal system, the United States is a favourable forum for international arbitration.
-The country's federal and state arbitration statutes and decisional law reflect a strong public policy in favour of arbitration, especially international arbitration.
-Nowhere is this pro-arbitration policy more clearly expressed than in the Federal Arbitration Act (the "FAA") and the cases decided under the act, which together govern international arbitration in the United States.
-The FAA has three chapters.
+Its federal and state arbitration statutes and decisional law reflect a strong public policy in favour of arbitration, especially international arbitration.
+Nowhere is this pro-arbitration policy more clearly set forth than in the Federal Arbitration Act (the "FAA"), which governs international arbitration in the United States, and the jurisprudence interpreting the FAA.
+Enacted in 1925, the FAA is divided into three chapters.
 The first chapter governs cases involving interstate or foreign commerce.
-The second chapter implements the New York Convention, which the United States signed in 1958.1 The third chapter implements the Panama Convention, which the United States signed in 1975.2
+The second chapter implements the New York Convention, which the United States signed in 1958.
+The third chapter implements the Panama Convention, which the United States signed in 1975.

-The FAA governs the scope of arbitration agreements and requires courts to enforce the agreements according to their terms.3 Taking into account the dual nature of the U.S. legal system, the FAA overrides or "pre-empts" state laws that conflict with federal arbitration law or undermine its policies.
-State law generally governs substantive issues, such as the interpretation of an arbitration agreement and its terms.
+The FAA governs the scope of arbitration agreements and requires courts to enforce the agreements according to their terms.3 Taking into account the dual nature of the U.S. legal system, the FAA overrides any state laws that conflict with the federal arbitration law or undermine its policies.
+The role of state law in the arbitral process is generally to govern substantive issues, such as the interpretation of an arbitration agreement and its terms.
 In this regard, U.S. courts will ordinarily honour the parties' contractual choice of law, whether that of a U.S. state or another country.

 New York, Florida, and Texas are particularly popular venues for international arbitration.
-The American Arbitration Association ("AAA") and its international division, the International Center for Dispute Resolution ("ICDR"), are both sited in New York but operate nationally and, in the case of the ICDR, internationally.
-They administer all types of domestic and international commercial disputes.
-The International Chamber of Commerce ("ICC") has a New York office with counsel and staff that administer North America-based ICC arbitrations.
+The American Arbitration Association ("AAA") and its international division, the International Center for Dispute Resolution ("ICDR"), are both sited in New York but operate nationally and administer all types of domestic and international commercial disputes.
+The International Chamber of Commerce ("ICC") has a New York office with counsel and staff that administer North American-based ICC arbitrations.
 A number of other organisations, including JAMS and CPR, also administer international arbitrations in the United States.
 Some states have created organisations to facilitate the administration of arbitration proceedings.
-For example, the New York International Arbitration Center was established in 2012 to provide access to information on arbitrating in New York and coordinate access to hearing locations.
+For example, the New York International Arbitration Center was established in 2012 to provide access to information on arbitrating in New York and coordinate the availability of access to hearing locations.
 In Manhattan, the New York state court system has assigned a senior judge in its Commercial Division, the Hon.
-Charles E. Ramos, to hear court cases concerning international arbitration to ensure efficient and consistent adjudication.4 In public remarks, Justice Ramos has emphasised his intent to apply the pro-arbitration policy set out in the FAA and federal case law, and his decisions since being appointed reflect the pro-arbitration public policy of the FAA and New York state law.
+Charles E. Ramos, to hear international arbitration-related cases in order to ensure efficient and consistent adjudication.
+In public remarks, Justice Ramos has emphasised his intent to apply the pro-arbitration policy set out in the FAA and federal case law.